mirage/mirage-www/data/blog/announcing-mirage-40-beta-release.md

 [![asciicast](https://asciinema.org/a/rRf6s8cNyHUbBsDDfZkBjkf7X.svg)](https://asciinema.org/a/rRf6s8cNyHUbBsDDfZkBjkf7X?speed=2)

 `opam-monorepo` is already available in Opam and can be used on many projects which use `dune` as a build system.
 However, as we don't expect the complete set of OCaml dependencies to use `dune`, we MirageOS maintainers are committed to maintaining patches to build the most common dependencies with `dune`.
+Two repositories are used for that purpose:
+- [dune-universe/opam-overlays](https://github.com/dune-universe/opam-overlays) is set up by default by `opam-monorepo` and contains most packages.
-These packages are hosted in a separate [dune-universe/mirage-opam-overlays](https://github.com/mirage/opam-overlays) repository, which can be used by `opam-monorepo` and is enabled by default when using the Mirage CLI tool.
+- [dune-universe/mirage-opam-overlays](https://github.com/dune-universe/mirage-opam-overlays) is enabled when using the Mirage CLI tool.

 ## Next Steps